videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/features/live-poll.md

 # Live Poll

-Using this feature a host to create polls and guest participant can submit their opnions on that poll.
+Using this feature a host can create polls and guest participant can submit their opnions on that poll.
 This guide will provide an overview of how participant can create poll.

 ### Poll attributes

-- `canCreatePoll` : When set to `true`, you can create poll in meeting.
+- `canCreatePoll` : When set to `true`, you can create a poll in the meeting.

 ### How it works ?